 - 7. Fees and charges for functions and services undertaken by Health & Environmental Services are reviewed at least annually and recommendations made for the next financial year.
 These are both statutory and therefore fixed, or discretionary, where there is an opportunity for variation. - 8.
 In deciding on any variation the portfolio holder has previously had regard to a number of factors including council policy, council Aims and Objectives, economic factors e.g. inflation, neighbouring authority charges, market conditions and the need to recover costs. - 9.
 For the purposes of cost recovery, actual costs incurred have been used wherever possible.
 Elsewhere, estimates have been used based on a combination of hourly rates, time spent etc. Although it has not been possible at this time to identify actual unit costs across all relevant service areas a formula has been identified and applied for our Primary Authority and Business Hub activities and will be used across other areas as required.
 Where the charging for EH&L services permit.
-A programme of cost recovery identification is underway, focusing at present on food & health & safety advice, housing enforcement and licensing advice which will be used in future wherever possible.
+A charging policy is currently being developed to bring transparency to the way we will approach chargeable services in the future across all health and Environmental services